hashicorp/terraform/website/docs/configuration/outputs.html.md

 }
 ```

-The label immediately after the `output` keyword is the name that can be used
+The label immediately after the `output` keyword is the name, which must be a
-to access this output in the parent module, if any, or the name that will be
+valid [identifier](./syntax.html#identifiers).
+In a root module, this name is
-displayed to the user for output values in the root module.
+displayed to the user; in a child module, it can be used to access the output's
+value.

 The `value` argument takes an [expression](./expressions.html)
 whose result is to be returned to the user.
 In this example, the expression